redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

 Install other dependencies
 --------------------------

-Since 1.1.2 release, RedKite CMS does not require the **yui compresso** package, so you can choose the minifier tool you prefer or none.
+As of the 1.1.2 release, RedKite CMS does not require the **yui compressor** package, so you can choose the minifier tool you prefer or none.

 Learn more about this topic on `Symfony2 website`_